mmontalbo/grim_rust/grim_analysis/retail_capture/rust_shim/README.md

   disk (`lua do file`).
 By watching every `lua_dofile` invocation we learn when `_system.lua`—the retail bootstrap script—runs, which is the precise moment we want to install our telemetry helpers.
+- The retail executable hardcodes `_system.lua` as the first script it loads during boot.
+Every other include (`_cut_scenes.lua`, `year_1.lua`, etc.) happens after `_system.lua` calls into the game’s registry.
+Hooking there is the earliest safe window to execute `telemetry.lua`, because the Lua runtime is initialized but no gameplay scripts have run yet.

 ## Current Scope
 - Build a `cdylib` (`libgrim_telemetry_shim.so`) with Cargo.